mtag-dev/squall/README.md

 ## About
 ### Motivation

-Initially, it was a library for ASGI frameworks for publishing RBAC routing information to the MTAG.
+Initially, it was a library for ASGI frameworks for publishing RBAC routing information to the MTAG API-Gateway.
-After some research, we have decided that this is the most complex way and made a decision to create a framework which will deliver the best experience in the development of applications behind the API-Gateway.
+After some research, we have decided that this is the most expensive way and made a decision to create a framework which will deliver the best experience in the development of applications behind the API-Gateway.

 Eventually, Squall is a part of the e2e solution for modern high-performance stacks.

 ### Performance